Standards for Educational and Psychological Testing: Previous Editions

-It was published on 1985, the 1999 Standards for Educational and Psychological Testing has more in-depth background material in each chapter, a greater number of standards, and a significantly expanded glossary and index.
+Since the 1999 edition, The Standards has had more in-depth background material in each chapter, a greater number of standards, and a significantly expanded glossary and index.
 The 1999 version Standards reflects changes in United States federal law and measurement trends affecting validity; testing individuals with disabilities or different linguistic backgrounds; and new types of tests as well as new uses of existing tests.
-The Standards is written for the professional and for the educated layperson and addresses professional and technical issues of test development and use in education, psychology and employment.
+One of the major changes in the 2014 edition was raising the prominent of fairness within The Standards.